briancaffey/briancaffey.github.io/resume.md

     *Analyst*, August 2011 - February 2012

     -   Provided analytical, administrative and technological support for a private company that helps American homeowners manage the foreclosure process
-	-   Built an extensive database of relators and private foreclosure consultants to create an affiliate network
+	-   Built an extensive database of realtors and private foreclosure consultants to create an affiliate network
 	-   Used Salesforce to streamline sales, processing, accounting and automatic business reporting